National Association of Hebrew Professors (NAPH)

-The Program Committee of the National Association of Professors of Hebrew (NAPH) invites proposals for sessions or presentations on any aspect of scholarship or instruction related to Hebrew language, literature and culture.
+The Program Committee of the National Association Hebrew Professors (NAPH) invites proposals for sessions or presentations on any aspect of scholarship or instruction related to Hebrew language, literature and culture.

 We welcome proposals for individual papers, organized panels, colloquiums, or single-text roundtable discussions.
-Poster sessions on teaching Hebrew language or teaching Hebrew literature and culture, as well as workshops for Hebrew instructors, are also encouraged.
+Poster sessions on teaching Hebrew language and Hebrew literature and culture and workshops for Hebrew instructors are also encouraged.
 Cross-institutional preplanned thematic panels are strongly encouraged.
 Members initiating a thematic session can invite interested colleagues to join them on a panel or use NAPH’s email services for soliciting presentations.
 Panel organizers may choose the participants, but all proposals will be vetted by the conference committee.

-Link for Submissions is at the bottom of this document ONLY.
+The link for submissions is at the bottom of this document ONLY.

 AREAS OF CONFERENCE PRESENTATIONS

 Hebrew language and linguistics

 Modern Hebrew literature and culture, including Hebrew within a comparative context Biblical, rabbinic, and medieval Hebrew language and literature

 Teaching Hebrew as a second/foreign language